lem7931/CUNYTV-MiniDV-Workflow/README.md

 No capture file/submission documentation in the wrong place?
 Run this command:

 ```
          aipupgrade $drag_list_of_packages_here
 ```

 Will ask you what type of package, pick Preservation-Video

-Next, run this command (best run overnight as it takes a bit of time):
+Next, run this command to check the audio levels (best to run this overnight as it takes a bit of time):
 ```
 	 verifypackage -a
 ```

-If any files fail, delete service file and youtube access copy Then create new ones:
+If any files fail, delete Service file and Youtube Access Copy from package

+Then create new ones using these two commands :

 ```
 	   makebroadcast $drag_package_here
 ```
+For creating new Service files

 ```
            makeyoutube $drag_package_here
 ```

-Double-check:
+For creating new Youtube Access copies

+Double-check to make sure the new audio passes by verifying the packages overnight:

 ```
-              verifypackage -a (overnight again)
+           verifypackage -a
 ```

 Then update the checksum!

 ```
 	   checksumpackage -v $drag_package_here
 ```

 Terminal will yell at you because the checksum does not match!
 But that is to be expected because we got rid of things and are now updating.